porres/pd-cyclone/README.md

 ### Installing Cyclone:

 You can compile Cyclone from the source provided in this repository for the current bleeding edge last state or download one of the more stable compiled releases from <https://github.com/porres/pd-cyclone/releases>.
-A good alternative is simply to use Pd's own external download manager (a.k.a deken plugin), just click on the "find externals" option under the Help menu and search for Cyclone.
+A good alternative is simply to use Pd's own external download manager (a.k.a deken plugin): just click on the "find externals" option under the Help menu and search for "cyclone".

 When installing cyclone, make sure the Cyclone folder is included in a folder that Pd searches for, such as `~/Documents/Pd/externals` - which is what Pd suggests you to do (since version 0.48-0).